edsuom/AsynQueue/README.txt

 separate threads, and in separate Python interpreters (multiprocessing).

-Take a look at the example below and the one provided in the file "mcmandelbrot.py" that accompanies this README file.
+There's a detailed usage example below.
+Also, see the one provided in the example package "mcmandelbrot" that accompanies this README file and installs with asynqueue.
+There is a console entry point for "mcm".
+Give it a try and see what asynchronous multiprocessing can do.

 ###Multicore Made Easy